-- A. Aspirin and acetaminophen with time of ingestion > two hours. - B. All other poisons or ingestions regardless of time from ingestion.
+A. All other poisons or ingestions regardless of time from ingestion, acetaminophen or aspirin ingestions > 1 hour.

 SUPPLIED: 25 grams / 120 ml bottle.

 Activated charcoal adsorbs toxic substances ingested and inhibits GI adsorption by forming an effective barrier between the particulate material and the gastrointestinal mucosa.
 The effect is greatest if used within one hour of ingestion.